mfirry/sound-motion/README.md

 http://soundmotion.it/

 # TODO
+* movie detail page with trailer and social share buttons
-* add link to google maps position for venues (see down list)
+* add venue maps
-* add link to imdb (https://github.com/worr/node-imdb-api)

-#MAYBES
-* LOGO
-* @text-decoration: line-through;@ to last week movie title
-* bigger font for this week's movie (or bigger font to label-success)
+# MAYBES
-* specify if movies have subs or not
+* specify if movies have subs or not (how do we know?)

 # The venues
 Anteo: https://plus.google.com/102257842705586039802/about